AlexanderShields4/SpeedDetectingModel/README.md

 ### 4. Add Your Meme Video Clips

-Place your three 3-second video files into the `data/videos/` directory:
+Place your two 3-second video files into the `data/videos/` directory:

 - `speed_messi.mp4` - for the yelling/wide-mouth expression
-- `speed_mom_homeless.mp4` - for the laughing expression
+- `speed_mom_homeless.mp4` - for the contained laughing expression
-- `speed_bark_lilnasx.mp4` - for the energetic movement

 **Example**:
 ```bash